-- 141 All junior firefighters must obtain a work permit before performing any Department activities.
-A copy of this document must remain on file with the Chief. - 142 The hours of service of each junior member is documented and monitored by the LMFD officers. - 143 In addition to the Department SOG, Junior members shall be subject to PA Child Labor Laws and all other State laws pertaining to firefighting activities.
+- All junior firefighters must obtain a work permit before performing any Department activities.
+A copy of this document must remain on file with the Chief. - The hours of service of each junior member is documented and monitored by the LMFD officers. - In addition to the Department SOG, Junior members shall be subject to PA Child Labor Laws, including having a valid Work Permit, and all other State laws pertaining to firefighting activities. - 144 For a complete list of the Pennsylvania Junior Emergency Service Program Compliance rules, please see the following: